org-zpr/zpr-demo/README.md

 # Milestone 4

 ## Setup

 For now you need to build stuff on a local ubuntu 24.04 linux machine in order to get the correct code.
-So do:
+The demo grabs the code tagged `demo-m4` from each reposiotory.
+Do:

 ```bash
 make build